Chastened HTC turns to cheaper smartphones in search for profit

 More affordable phones should fill a gap in HTC's range.
 Of the 53 phones for sale on HTC's China website, only two models cost less than $150 - the highest-growth price bracket in China, according to research firm IDC.
 Twenty-one are over $500.

 "I used to have an HTC, but their prices have gotten too high," said 30-year-old Beijing resident Liang Lihuan.
-The bank worker said she recently switched to a phone made by South Korea's LG Electronics Inc. "The price is simply more reasonable."
+The bank worker said she recently switched to a phone made by South Korea's LG Electronics Inc (066570.KS).
+"The price is simply more reasonable."

 While HTC recalibrates, Wang said the company wouldn't return to its roots as a contract manufacturer supplying phones for others.